Tomoki108/burny/infra/README.md

     gcloud auth application-default login
     ```

-## bucket
-- Create GCS bucket named "burny-tfstate" mannually for tfstate backend.

-## each environment setting (dev, prod)
+## each environment setting (currently only dev)
 - Create `terraform.tfvars` from `terraform.tfvars.sample`.
+Secret values can be referenced at Secret Manager console of burny-{env} project.
 - Init module by `terraform init` and `terraform apply`.
-- Put secret values mannually at Secret Manager console.
-Values must be the same as defined by terraform.tfvars.